-The Explore bursaries are awarded using a randomized, computer-generated draw (based on provincial and territorial allocations and institutional quotas).
+The Explore places are awarded using a randomized, computer-generated draw (based on provincial and territorial allocations and institutional quotas).
 Applications postmarked on or before February 15 will be included in the pan-Canadian draw which usually takes place in the middle of March.
 Applications postmarked on or after February 16 will still be considered in the event that there are places available following the pan-Canadian draw.

-Everyone who meets the eligibility criteria and successfully applies by the specified deadline will be entered into the draw, though people who have never received an Explore bursary before will have a higher priority than those who have previously received a bursary.
+Everyone who meets the eligibility criteria and successfully applies by the specified deadline will be entered into the draw, though people who have never participated before will have a higher priority than those who have previously participated.
 You’re allowed to participate in the program more than once, but you cannot participate twice in the same year.

 As soon as the draw has taken place, you will receive an e-mail indicating that your status has changed.
 If you do not receive an e-mail, be proactive and log in to your account!

-If you win the initial or subsequent draws, you will have a set number of days in which to accept or refuse the bursary, starting from the time the institution contacts you.
-If you do not respond in a timely manner, your status will be changed to “Inactive,” and your bursary will be offered to someone else.
+If you win the initial or subsequent draws, you will have a set number of days in which to accept or refuse, starting from the time the institution contacts you.
+If you do not respond in a timely manner, your status will be changed to “Inactive,” and your place will be offered to someone else.

 Every possible effort will be made to assign you to one of your preferred institutions, but participants sometimes get assigned elsewhere if their preferred institutions are already full.
-A bursary could be offered to you elsewhere if you indicated that you are open to this on your application (see “Maximizing your Chances”).
+A place could be offered to you elsewhere if you indicated that you are open to this on your application (see “Maximizing your Chances”).

-If you don’t initially win one of the bursaries, don’t despair, because you may still have a chance to participate!
-You will be placed on a waiting list, and there are additional draws every week to choose more bursary recipients until all bursaries are allocated.
+If you are not initially awarded a place, don’t despair, because you may still have a chance to participate!
+You will be placed on a waiting list, and there are additional draws every week to choose more participants until all places are allocated.